Adamaya/jenkins_dynamic_cluster/README.md

 - Set up the GitHub account and configure it accordingly from the Git.

 - Create a Docker image having Kubectl configured in it, using Dockerfile.
-The Certifications and the Key files must be present in the same directory.
-The configuration steps of Kubectl are present in my previous article.
-Link shared above.

 **Note: kubectl must be downloaded and copied to the same folder. it must have executive access.**